SammysHP/rampinglight/README.md

     1. Stealth beacon mode
     1. Slow beacon mode

-The default is: no strobe, no moonlight, ramping UI, no mode memory, do not freeze on high, start on low, no stealth beacon, no slow beacon
+The default is: no strobe, ramping UI, no mode memory, do not freeze on high, start on low, no stealth beacon, no slow beacon

 ### Ramping UI